Hands-on-IoT-Programming/chapter9/README.md

 $ cd ./nodered
 $ bash start.sh
 ```
-Alternatively you can make use of the easy startup using the command defined in `Makefile`:
+Alternatively you can make use of the easy startup using the command defined in `Makefile` ` in folder `./nodered`:
 >`$ make nodered`

 ## InfluxDB UI